Celebrate

 6-9 p.m.

 Day one of reunion weekend concludes with our signature Welcome Back Party, an epic celebration.
 As the sun sets, catch up with old friends over heavy appetizers, desserts, and beer, wine, and soda.
-Enjoy live music, fun photo opportunities, and an amazing evening with the WashU community.
+Enjoy music, fun photo opportunities, and an amazing evening with the WashU community.

 Alumni bbq